Geodesics and dynamical information projections on the manifold of H\"older equilibrium probabilities: Introduction

 {\it Information projections are a core concept of information sciences that are met whenever minimizing divergences.}

 We consider such class of problems in a dynamical setting; in particular triangle and Pythagorean inequalities.

-Now, let's be more precise (in mathematical terms) about what we talked about above.
+Now, let us be more precise (in mathematical terms) about what we talked about above.
 We consider the discrete time dynamics given by a transformation $T:M \to M$, where $T$ is either the action of shift $T=\sigma$ on the symbolic space $M=\{1,2,...,d\}^\mathbb{N}$, or, $T$ describes the action of a $d$ to $1$ expanding transformation $T:S^1 \to S^1$ of class $C^{1+\alpha}$ (\,for example $x \to T(x) =d\, x $ (mod $1) $\,), where $M=S^1$ is the unit circle.
 For fixed $M$, it is known that the set $\mathcal{N}$ of equilibrium probabilities for H\"older potentials $A:M \to \mathbb{R}$ is an infinite dimensional, analytic manifold and carries a natural Riemannian metric (see \cite{GKLM} and \cite{LR1}).
-Points in $\mathcal{N}$ will be denoted indistinctly by normalized potentials $A$, or by the associated equilibrium probability $\mu_A$.
-Equilibrium probabilities are sometimes called Gibbs probabilities.
+We say that a potential $A$ is normalized, if $\sum_{T(y)=x} e^{ A(y)}=1$, for all $x\in M$ (see \cite{PP} and \cite{GKLM}).
+Points in $\mathcal{N}$ will be denoted indistinctly by normalized potentials $A$, or by $\mu_A$, which is the equilibrium probability for the topological pressure $P(A)$ (this notation will be used in Subsection \ref{yu}).
+Equilibrium probabilities are sometimes called Gibbs probabilities (they are the same here).

-According to \cite{GKLM}, given an equilibrium probability $\mu_A\in \mathcal{N}$, for the H\"older potential $A:M \longrightarrow \mathbb{R}$, the set of tangent vectors to $\mathcal{N}$ at $\mu_A$ is the set of H\"older functions on the kernel of the Ruelle operator $\mathcal{L}_A$ (see \eqref{K37} for definition).
+According to \cite{GKLM}, given an equilibrium probability $\mu_A\in \mathcal{N}$, for the H\"older potential $A:M \longrightarrow \mathbb{R}$, the set of tangent vectors to $\mathcal{N}$ at $\mu_A$ is the set of H\"older functions on the kernel of the Ruelle operator $\op{L}_A$ (see \eqref{K37} for definition).
 The Riemannian metric $g$ acting on tangent vectors at the base point $\mu_A$ is the $L^{2}$ inner product, $g_{A}(X,Y) = \int X\, Yd\mu_{A}$, where $A$ is a normalized H\"older potential, as defined in \cite{GKLM}.